joyfulmonster/joyfulmongo/README.md

-mongorest
+JoyfulMongo
 =========

-A restful mongo server.
+A restful mongo server integrated with ElasticSearch.